 Emotional, Mental, and Social Effects of Mesothelioma

-In addition to all the physical complications of mesothelioma and its treatments, it is important to remember that there are other types of consequences.
-Getting a diagnosis of an incurable type of cancer with a poor prognosis has serious effects on mental well-being.
+In addition to the physical complications of mesothelioma and its treatments, there are also other consequences.
+A diagnosis of incurable cancer with a poor prognosis has serious effects on mental well-being.